mono/website/_posts/2017-08-02-embeddinator-4000-for-android.md

 ---
 layout: blog
-title: "Embeddinator-4000 for Android: Available on NuGet"
+title: "Embeddinator-4000 for Android, iOS: Available on NuGet"
 author: Jonathan Peppers
 tags: [releases]
 ---
 Today we are announcing the first preview release of Embeddinator-4000 for Android available on [NuGet](https://www.nuget.org/packages/Embeddinator-4000/).
+The package also includes the previously released iOS support.

 ```bash
 nuget install Embeddinator-4000